Fox Family Skip to content

 Should I Hook Up My AC Manifold Gauges at Every AC Service Call?

-Maintaining the Integrity of Your Sacramento Valley AC System
+Maintaining the Integrity of Your Rancho Cordova and Sacramento Valley AC System

 As a technician starting out in this field, I was told by the company trainer to hook up the hoses to my manifold gauges at every AC service call.
 Much like a doctor who wears a stethoscope around his neck, hooking my gauges up meant we were the professionals; and when I bring the customer out to the AC to discuss recommendations or repairs, they would see I was the one with all the knowledge.
 Was my trainer onto something, or was this just another effort to blow smoke up the customers rear and make him fall for that company’s high-pressure antics?